 - Go through both entities and add in the accounts you intend to reconcile between.

-- Press "SAVE" to finalise the setup and get ready to start reconciling.
+- Then press "SAVE" to finalise the setup and get ready to start reconciling.

 The Reconciliation Page Layout